ltfschoen/opendata-test/README.md

 # OpenData API

 * About:
-  * Ruby application to experiment with the [Transport for NSW Open Data API](https://opendata.transport.nsw.gov.au).
+  * Ruby application with HTTP(S) Session to re-use across multiple requests that are configured to use [Transport for NSW Open Data APIs](https://opendata.transport.nsw.gov.au).
+Currently configured to use:
+    * Traffic Volume Counts API
+    * Trip Planner API

 * Quick Start
   * Obtain and Setup API Keys from OpenData API